jansorg/pycharm-flake8/README.md

 This is the base setup used in Webinar.
 For details about the webinar see [the PyCharm blog](https://blog.jetbrains.com/pycharm/2018/12/webinar-live-development-of-a-pycharm-plugin-with-joachim-ansorg/).

 ## Please report an issue if the setup isn't working for you!
+I'm sorry that the initial setup is this complicated.
+You'll only need to this once, promise!

-These steps won't be shown in the webinar.
+These steps won't be shown during the webinar.
 They're necessary only once to setup your environment to work on a Python plugin.

 ## Setup your IDE
 1. **Clone** this repository: